U.S. breaks silence, condemns reports of demonstrators shot by Iranian security forces

 The Associated Press reported that dozens of Iranians had marched down a major street in Tehran on Monday.
 The news agency cited online videos of the demonstration, showing protesters marching down Jomhuri Islami Avenue — or “Islamic Republic Avenue” in Farsi — and calling on police to support them.

 The demonstrators later dispersed peacefully.
-Security forces have maintained a heavier-than-normal presence recently in the Iranian capital.
+Security forces have maintained a heavier-than-normal presence recently in Tehran.

 The Iranian regime’s semi-official Fars News Agency later reported the demonstrations, but blamed them on a power outage at a nearby shopping center.